-Of the preschoolers that were observed, those that took even a short (20-minute) nap retained at least 10% more information than those children who were kept awake and did not nap at all.
+Of the preschoolers that were observed, those who took even a short (20-minute) nap retained at least 10% more information than those children who were kept awake and did not nap at all.

 Sleep helps our brains and bodies process what has happened during the day, and make the connections necessary for growth.

-While we know that naptime is of great importance for your child’s growth, sometimes it can be a bit of a challenge to get your preschooler to nap.
+We know that naptime is of great importance for your child’s growth.
+Sometimes, however, it can be a challenge to get your preschooler to nap.
 There’s just so much going on!
-There are a few things that you can do to help encourage naps for even the most stubborn children, however.
+There are a few things that you can do to help encourage naps for even the most stubborn children.

-If your child is in preschool or daycare, ask about the nap schedule and what is being done to help your child nap.
+If your child is in preschool or daycare, ask about the nap schedule and what’s being done to help your child nap.
 Talk to the teachers or care providers about how you would like them to handle naptime refusals, and if it’s a recurring problem.

 Modify the Naptime Routine